123jimin-llm/llm-msg-io/docs/stf/command.md

 The `message` (`msg` for alias) command starts a new message.

-The command accepts following optional argument:
+The command accepts the following optional arguments:

 - `role`: The role of the message.
 If not provided, role of the previous message is used.
 - `name`: The name of the sender of the message.